 A Bitbucket integration enables the following features in YouTrack:

-Apply commands to YouTrack issues right from a commit comment or a pull request description.
+Apply commands to YouTrack issues in commit messages.
 For more information, see Apply Commands in VCS Commits.

 Track commits that are related to specific issues in the activity stream for each issue.
-For more information, see View and Edit VCS Changes.
+For more information, see Commits.

-Add links to YouTrack issues in commit messages.
+Add links to YouTrack issues in commit messages or branch names.
 For more information, see Link Issues in VCS Commits.

 The account that you use to connect to Bitbucket is either the owner of the repository or has admin-level access to the repository.
-This is the user account whose login and password are used for authentication.
+This is the user account whose username and password are used for authentication.
 If you use an account that does not have admin-level access to the repository, you encounter an

 unable to perform operationerror.